{/*

 • As long as you keep doing right by Google and your users, these updates don’t affect your website as much as you’d think.

-• The user experience should be amazing.
+• The user experience should be excellent.
 Always keep that in mind.
-If you want to be safe from the Google ranking fluctuation, then you must improve the loading speed of your website, create appealing metadata, and use white hat SEO techniques.
+To be safe from Google ranking fluctuation, you must improve your website's loading speed, create appealing metadata, and use white hat SEO techniques.

 • Check your website for duplicate content.
 Google does not tolerate plagiarism.